OrigamingWasTaken/paper-comet/README.md

 - BotWalk: Anti human detection (round every movement packet)
 - DemoScreen: Remove the demo screen packets
 - Cancel Gamemode: Cancel received gamemode update packets

+# For your information

+This mod is NOT intended to be used to cheat on servers.
+It was made to learn Java with LiveOverflow's Minecraft:Hacked series.
+Please do NOT use this mod on any server that doesn't allow the use of utility mods like this.